 Chikkudukaya kura or Indian broad beans fry is an easy dry curry.
 It is a delicious side dish for rice and roti or any Indian flatbread.

 Update March 2018 – This post is updated with new images and re-edited in March 2018.
 When I took new images, I plated the food in a platter, in a thali style.
+Post was updated a few times since 2018.

 The original post was for an event Just for You, hosted by Alka.
 She wanted us to send in a recipe that is prepared for a special person; spouse, kids, guests, parents or even friends.
 Mr. U, who was asking me to make this dry curry for sometime, hence made it.